LPF-24/simple-online-store-backend/README.md

 # 🛒 Simple Online Store Backend

-This is a backend part of a Java-based online store project with role-based authorization, session handling via JWT tokens, Redis-powered refresh tokens, and RESTful APIs documented via OpenAPI.
+This is the backend part of a Java-based online store with role-based authorization, JWT-based session handling, and Redis-backed refresh token rotation.

+The application follows a clean layered architecture with clear separation of concerns: controllers handle HTTP requests, services encapsulate business logic, and repositories manage data access.

+RESTful APIs are documented using OpenAPI and can be explored interactively via Swagger UI.

 ## 🚀 Technologies Used